Devipriyanka7/jenkinsPipelineDeployment/README.md

 Create a hosted Maven repo (or raw repo depending on artifact)

-Push artifacts there via Jenkins pipeline
+Push artifacts there via Jenkins pipeline ( use pipline syntax)

 ✅ Step 5: Deployment to Tomcat

-Jenkins pipeline will handle deployment automatically# jenkinsPipelineDeployment
+Jenkins pipeline will handle deployment automatically